Connecticut Paycheck Calculator

 • Outputs: Line-by-line FICA, federal, state, deductions, and estimated net pay.

-• Supplemental wages: Model flat vs. aggregate federal methods for bonuses/commissions to compare outcomes.
+• Supplemental wages: Compare flat vs. aggregate federal methods for bonuses and commissions.

-Replace placeholders with official Connecticut Department of Labor figures (taxable wage base, experience-rated range, new-employer rate) before publishing.
+Replace placeholders with official Connecticut Department of Labor figures before publishing.

 Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes